 A Beautiful Piece Gives Everything Else in the Room Credibility

 Contrary to my theme, a great way to start or re-do a room is to splurge on one or two knockout pieces first.
 It can help establish a theme or color scheme and give you the confidence to fill the rest of the room with your bargain finds.
 (A great piece can elevate everything else around it.)
-Visit Carpet Trends, one of Rye’s longtime merchants, for a cool rug, or one of the amazing new home decor shops that have opened up recently in town.
+Visit Carpet Trends, one of Rye’s longtime merchants, for a cool rug, such as those vintage persian rugs, or one of the amazing new home decor shops that have opened up recently in town.
 Buy that loss-leader piece and set off in confidence in search of bargains.

 Before You Start Shopping …